 This is entirely dependent on what you are cutting.
 Chainsaws are specially designed to cut clean timber so things like dirt, nails, and sand can dull it almost instantly.
 Additionally, even if you are cutting just clean wood, the chain will become dull with time.
 So, a lot of professional chainsaw users sharpen their chains in between each refuel.

 How long does the chain last?

 This question is directly related to the last one.
 The lifespan of a chain is entirely dependent on the type of material that is being cut.
-If you decide to use a dull chain without properly cleaning it then its lifespan will almost be cut in half because of the added friction and heat that will be produced.
-Other factors like poor chain and bar lube quality can also have a direct impact on the chain’s lifespan.
+If you decide to use a dull chain without properly cleaning it, its lifespan will almost be cut in half because of the added friction and heat produced.
+Other factors like poor chain and bar lube quality can also directly impact the chain’s lifespan.

 How often should I get my chainsaw serviced?

-It is important that you get your chainsaw serviced once every year so it can keep working at a high rate.
+It would help if you got your chainsaw serviced once every year so it can keep working at a high rate.
 It is also important to note that maintenance is a lot cheaper than the complete replacement of a component or item because of failure, so a chainsaw should be serviced regularly to ensure that this does not happen.

 How much does it cost to get my chain sharpened professionally?